 To learn how to safely transition from purées to finger food, watch our recorded webinar, Purees to Finger Food, which covers all of the strategies to jump start self-feeding.

-If you are just starting solids and would like to jump right to finger food with baby-led weaning, use our free First Foods® database or app or watch our course on starting solids with real food.
+If you are just starting solids and would like to jump right to finger food with baby-led weaning, use our First Foods® database or app or watch our course on starting solids with real food.

 See our guides on starting solids for more information on which foods are best to start with, recipes, how-to manuals, and more.